Asiyeh-Bahaloo/eye_disease/README.md

 sphinx-build -b html ./source ./build
 ```

-Every training and validation experiment has it's own script in the script folder.
-They work in the same manner, so here is an example to train the model
+Every training and validation experiment has its own script in the script folder.
+They work in the same manner, so here is an example to train the model:
 ```bash
 python  scripts/train_xception_imp.py \
  --batch_size 32 --epochs 0 --pre_epochs=100 --patience 8 --loss "binary_crossentropy" \